pyrdm/pyrdm/README.md

 PyRDM
 =====

 PyRDM is a Python program for research data management (RDM).
-It enables the citation of scientific software hosted by GitHub and associated input and output data files.
+It facilitates the automated publication of scientific software and associated input and output data.

 Dependencies
 ------------